Shu Qi

+Shu first gained recognition in Viva Erotica (1996).
+Since then, she has collaborated with director Hou Hsiao-hsien on three films: Millennium Mambo (2001), Three Times (2005), and The Assassin (2015).
+She has also played leading roles in arthouse films and box-office hits, including If You Are the One (2008), A Beautiful Life (2011), Journey to the West: Conquering the Demons (2013), and Gone with the Bullets (2014).

 Shu ranked 18th on Forbes China Celebrity 100 list in 2013, 23rd in 2014, 32nd in 2015, 48th in 2017, and 90th in 2019.

 Early life

 Born in Xindian township, Taipei County (now New Taipei City), Shu Qi went to Hong Kong at the age of 17 to seek a film career.
+She began in the softcore pornography modelling industry, appearing in the Chinese edition of Playboy.
 She eventually came under the management of Hong Kong film producer Manfred Wong, who signed her to several Hong Kong Category III films such as Sex & Zen II (1996).

 Career

+1996–1999: Early roles

-Shu Qi starred in Derek Yee's 1996 film Viva Erotica, about the erotic film industry in Hong Kong, with Karen Mok and Leslie Cheung.
+Shu starred in Derek Yee's 1996 film Viva Erotica, about the erotic film industry in Hong Kong, with Karen Mok and Leslie Cheung.
 She received the Best Supporting Actress award for her performance in Viva Erotica at the 16th Hong Kong Film Awards in 1997.
 She has since appeared in Hong Kong films such as Portland Street Blues (1998), City of Glass (1998), the box office hit Gorgeous (1999), Stanley Kwan's The Island Tales (1999) and Hou Hsiao-hsien's Millennium Mambo (2001), making her transition into mainstream acting.

+2002–2009

 In 2002, Shu starred in the French film The Transporter, the first installment of the Transporter franchise.
 This marked her first foray into the American market.
-In 2008 she had a small but memorable role in the American romantic comedy New York, I Love You.

 Among Shu's earlier notable works were The Foliage (2004), a romance film set in Yunnan during the Cultural Revolution.
 She won the Best Actress award at the 13th Shanghai Film Critics Awards for her performance.
 Shu worked with Hou again in Three Times (2005), which competed at the Cannes Film Festival and won Shu the Best Actress award at the Golden Horse Awards.
 In 2006, Shu starred in the third installment of the gangster film My Wife Is a Gangster alongside Korean actor Lee Beom-soo.
-She also starred alongside Tony Leung Chiu-wai and Takeshi Kaneshiro in the crime drama Confession of Pain.

-Shu was a member of the jury of the Berlin International Film Festival in 2008 and the Cannes Film Festival in 2009.
+She then starred alongside Tony Leung Chiu-wai and Takeshi Kaneshiro in the crime drama Confession of Pain (2006).
+In 2008, she had a small but memorable role in the American romantic comedy New York, I Love You.
+Shu served as a jury member at the 58th Berlin International Film Festival in 2008, and the 62nd Cannes Film Festival in 2009.
 The same year, she was honored at the Huabiao Awards as Best Actress for the Taiwan and Hong Kong region for her performance in the romantic comedy film If You Are the One, directed by Feng Xiaogang.
 The romantic comedy was the highest-grossing Chinese film of the year.